BlackEdder/plotd/README.md

 ## Further tips

 Of course plotcli can easily be used together with other command line tools.
 For example I used the following command
 ```
-awk '{ print $2/$3 }' abc_data/10_samples2 | plotcli -b 0,1,0,50
+awk '{ print $2/$3 }' abc_data/10_samples2 | plotcli -x 0 --type hist
 ```
 To plot a histogram of the second column divided by the third column.

+### Long running pipes

+Note that for long running pipes they tend to buffer and only when full start forwarding the output to plotcli.
+In these cases it makes sense to use a program like `unbuffer` to force forwarding the results as they arrive.
+See `bin/generator long` for a good example.

 ## License